Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Results

+We begin with the image replication task.
+As discussed above, this task represents a bounded, steerable application of generative AI, in which users aim to match a known target and output quality has a natural upper bound.

-\subsection{Overall Impact of Model Upgrades}
+\subsubsection{Overall Impact of Model Upgrades}

-We begin by examining whether participants using DALL-E 3 achieve higher performance than those using DALL-E 2 as implied by Equation~\ref{eq:q_star_cap}.
+We first examine whether participants using DALL-E 3 achieve higher performance than those using DALL-E 2, as implied by Equation~\ref{eq:q_star_cap}.
 Figure~\ref{fig:1abc} summarizes these findings.
-Panel A presents three representative target images and, for each, three generated images drawn from the full sample of participants across both model conditions.
+The top row of Panel A presents three of the target images provided to participants.
+Below each target, three generated images are shown, drawn from the full sample of participants across both model conditions.
 The middle row for each target shows the image whose cosine similarity to the target is closest to the mean similarity across all participants.
 The rows above (below) show images that are approximately one average treatment effect (ATE) more (less) similar to the target than the mean.
 This visualization provides qualitative intuition for the magnitude of the effect we estimate: the typical difference in fidelity between participants using DALL-E 2 and those using DALL-E 3 (Verbatim).
 Panel B shows that, across the 10 required prompt attempts, participants assigned to DALL-E 3 (Verbatim) produce images that are, on average, 0.0164 higher in cosine similarity to the target (95\% CI: [0.0104, 0.0224], \(p<10^{-5}\)).
 This improvement corresponds to roughly 0.19 standard deviations in performance.
 The gap persists across all attempts; participants using DALL-E 3 start off producing closer matches and maintain that edge through their 10th prompt.